FriendsOfCake/vagrant-chef/README.markdown

 You can grab a coffee or go out for a beer at this point.
 Takes about half an hour to an hour, depending upon your internet connection and laptop resources.

+The folder that contains the `Vagrantfile` will be mounted into the virtual machine as `/vagrant`.
+You can edit your project's sources on the host machine and the changes will immediately propagate to the virtual machine.

+The folder will also be exposed to the web server as `http://192.168.13.37/`.
+Once the `vagrant up` routine is complete, navigate this URL in your browser, and you should have some sort of `It works!` page!
+At this point you can set your virtualhosts to point at the instance for maximum win.

-Of note is that typing `vagrant ssh` while your vagrant instance is up will ssh onto the instance so you can perform commands directly on it.
+Typing `vagrant ssh` while your vagrant instance is up will ssh onto the instance so you can perform commands directly on it.
 For example, it might be useful to manually install some service, or run a script within the repository.

-Once it is done, browse to `http://192.168.13.37/` in your browser, and you should have some sort of `It works!` page!
-At this point you can set your virtualhosts to point at the instance for maximum win.
+You can also run single commands in the virtual machine without logging into it with `vagrant ssh -c "some command"`.

 #### Custom Domain Name